aiskunks/Jobs_Database/Analyst_Roles/readme.md

 | Kshitijkumar Tiwari | tiwari.ks@northeastern.edu    | 002743158  |

-Tools: MySQL, Jupyter Notebook and Matplot
+**Tools**: MySQL, Jupyter Notebook and Matplot

-Project Scope:
+## Project Scope:

-Prospective Job Seekers will be able to find their dream role with an ease using the database that is designed for analyst jobs in our project.
+The goal of this project is to create a database to help "Prospective Job Seekers" to find their dream role with an ease using the database that is designed for analyst jobs in our project.

-Project Description:
+## Project Description:

 •	The jobs database will include all the details of various analyst job positions like salary, job description, degree requirements, number of openings, locations etc.